Nicows/nicows.github.io/_projects/tavern-trials.md

                 <span>Play {{ page.title }} on itch.io !</span>
             </a>
         </div>

         <div class="project-description">
             <h2>About the Project</h2>
             <p>{{ page.excerpt }}</p>
             <p>Join the crowd of a tavern trying to judge cases to make your town peaceful again!
-Take part in the fate of two convicts and choose the fate of the one you find guilty!
+Take part in the fate
+                of two convicts and choose the fate of the one you find guilty!
 This game puts two players into the skin of “maybe-criminals” against a crowd of people and a presenter.</p>
-            <p><strong>Category:</strong> Game Jam</p>
+            <p><strong>Category:</strong> {{ page.category }}</p>
         </div>
     </div>
 </div>